cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 java.exe -jar Mindustry-BE-Desktop-<build number>.jar
 ```

-- Use the full path to java.exe from the directory into which you've placed the files in step 2.
+- Use the full path to `java.exe` from the directory into which you've placed the files in step 2.
-- Use the full path including a correct name of the file you've downloaded in step 3.
+- Use the full path including the correct name of the file you've downloaded in step 3.

 # New functionality in Mindustry 8

 ## Numeric literals

 Mindustry now handles the numeric literals with double precision.
 Loss of precision, and inability to encode some numeric constants into mlog, no longer happen.

+## Named color literals

+Color literals for named colors (e.g., `%[red]`), are also supported by Mindcode.

 ## `format` instruction